Scenario: A web app that calls web APIs

-Learn how to build a web app that signs in users on the Microsoft identity platform and then calls web APIs on behalf of the signed-in user.
+Learn how to build a web app that signs users in to the Microsoft identity platform, and then calls web APIs on behalf of the signed-in user.

 Before reading this article, you should be familiar with the following concepts: